 The NPLEX Examinations are international examinations and you are expected to have the general knowledge required to practice in all jurisdictions within the U.S. and Canada.
 This may mean that you are required to have knowledge over and above the scope of practice in one particular jurisdiction.
-In all jurisdictions that regulate licensure of naturopathic physicians/doctors, you are required to take and pass both the NPLEX Part I – Biomedical Science and Part II – Core Clinical Science Examination.
-In addition, to be eligible for licensure in some jurisdictions, you may be required to take and pass the NPLEX Part II – Clinical Elective Examinations in Acupuncture, Minor Surgery, and/or Elective Pharmacology.
+In all jurisdictions that regulate licensure/registration of naturopathic physicians/doctors, you are required to take and pass both the NPLEX Part I – Biomedical Science and Part II – Core Clinical Science Examination.
+In addition, to be eligible for licensure in some jurisdictions, you may be required to take and pass the NPLEX Part II – Clinical Elective Examinations in Acupuncture, Elective Pharmacology, and/or Minor Surgery.

-Some regulatory authorities require that you take jurisprudence, oral, and other jurisdiction-specific examinations.
+You should contact individual regulatory authorities for the most up-to-date and accurate information regarding their specific requirements for licensure/registration.
+Some regulatory authorities require jurisprudence, oral, and other jurisdiction-specific examinations.
 These jurisdiction-specific examinations are not prepared, coordinated, scheduled, or administered by NABNE.
 NABNE administers only NPLEX Examinations.
-To confirm the NPLEX examination requirement and to apply to take jurisprudence and other jurisdiction-specific examinations, you are responsible for checking with the regulatory authority in the jurisdiction in which you plan to practice.
+To confirm NPLEX exam requirements and to apply for and arrange to take jurisprudence and other jurisdiction-specific examinations, you are responsible for checking with the regulatory authority in the jurisdiction in which you plan to practice.